comododragon/sdx-ocl-profcounter/README.md

 ```
 $ ./execute
 ```
 * With this example code, timestamping will be requested when ```j``` is 0, 15, 30, 40, 50, 70, 100, 120, 199 and 200 on the ```probe``` kernel.
-Considering that this loop has an initiation interval (II) of 136 cycles, the following output is expected:
+Considering that this loop has a latency of 137 cycles, the following output is expected:
 ```
 [ OK ] Getting platforms IDs...
 [ OK ] Getting devices IDs for first platform...